YildirayKS/Lost_Rusty_Key/README.md

 # Lost Rusty Key
 **This game is the first thriller game I made with Unity.
-The aim of the game is to find the lost rusty key in one of the 8 rooms and go to the exit.
-The game will be updated in the future.**
+The aim of the game is to find the lost rusty key in one of the 8 rooms and go to the exit.**

 ![1](https://github.com/YildirayKS/Lost_Rusty_Key/assets/92857033/124c9e8b-f847-4eb7-ae6b-1ea7a0f975cd)